 Practicing yoga, Ayurveda, meditation and instilling healthier lifestyle choices began to lead me down the yellow brick road to balance.
 It was a big life shift.

-Even though that time of my life was challenging I took a lot of power from understanding deeply what I didn’t want.
+Even though there were many challenges during that chapter of my life I took power from understanding deeply what I didn’t want.
 I wanted to feel happy, autonomous, and strong as a woman.
 It’s what drives my work as a doula and yoga teacher.
 When the spark of knowing ignites in a mother and she begins to understand her power and life force, she is unstopable.
-To bear witness to this event in birth is my greatest joy and honor.
+To bear witness to this return to knowing is my greatest joy and honor.

-After some time and many years of practice I began holding classes and passing on what I’d learned to folks as a teacher.
-Doula work and teaching yoga to mamas evolved for me organically.
-While teaching open yoga classes I knew I needed more tools to provide the mothers I was meeting with the experience they deserved.
-I choose to attend a prenatal yoga training with my now mentor and dear friend Julianna Mitchell and fell in love with working with mothers.
-Eventually I moved away from teaching open yoga classes, shifting my focus to working only with moms .
+After many years of yoga practice I began holding classes and passing on what I’d learned to folks as a teacher.
+Doula work and teaching yoga to mamas evolved organically.
+I knew I needed more tools to provide the mothers coming to my open yoga classes with the experience they deserved and so I choose to attend a prenatal yoga training with my now mentor and dear friend Julianna Mitchell.
+The deep love for this work cultivated here are thereafter led me to move away from teaching open yoga classes and begin shifting my focus to working only with moms .

 Doula work came organically as well and I attended my first birth after training with Eileen Stewart at Life Cycles in Buffalo, NY in 2013.
-I’ve been attending families ever since and currently work with one to two families a month.
+I’ve been attending families ever since and currently work with two to three families a month.

 I love working as a teacher and doula.
-Maintaining relationship with my teachers, mentors, the birthing community in Buffalo, the DONA community and my daily yoga practice feeds my growth and teaching.
+Maintaining relationship with my teachers, mentors, the birthing community in Buffalo, the DONA community and my daily yoga practice feed my growth and teaching.

 It takes a village.